 People who believe in God should obey God and worship Him.
 You should not exalt or look up to any person; you ought not to give first place to God, second place to the people you look up to, and third place to yourself.
 No person should hold a place in your heart, and you should not consider people—particularly those you venerate—to be on a par with God, to be His equal.
 This is intolerable to God.

 from “The Ten Administrative Decrees That Must Be Obeyed by God’s Chosen People in the Age of Kingdom” in The Word Appears in the Flesh

-No matter whether previously you followed someone else or you didn’t satisfy the will of God, you must come before God in this stage.
-If in this stage you continue to follow someone on the basis of experiencing this stage of work, then you will be considered unforgivable….
+No matter whether you followed someone else or you didn’t satisfy the will of God when you previously believed in God, you must come before God during this stage of work of the last days.
+If you continue to follow someone on the basis of experiencing this stage of work, then you will be considered unforgivable….

 from “Only the Pursuit of the Truth Is the True Belief in God” in Records of Christ’s Talks